 In a traditional Mongolian wedding ceremony, the bride and the groom each wear what’s known as a Deel.
 A Deel is a form of patterned clothing that’s been worn for centuries by Mongols and other nomadic tribes in Central Asia.
 The bride and groom are usually dressed in bright colors such as red and orange.

-In China the colour red is considered to symbolize good luck.
-The colour is also believed to keep away evil spirits.
-It’s therefore no surprise that traditional Chinese wedding outfits almost always feature the colour red
+In China, the color red is considered to symbolize good luck.
+The color is also believed to keep away evil spirits.
+It’s, therefore, no surprise that traditional Chinese wedding outfits almost always feature the color red.

 Those are just some of the many similarities we can find in Eastern and Western traditions and culture.
 It is important to know that people, although different, are people.
 We can be united by the simplest human traits such as ambition, family values, and kindness.